ten-protocol/go-ten/design/Events_design.md

 If a new logs subscription is added successfully, a UUID is returned for that subscription.
 This ID is used when deleting the subscription.

-The signature is used to ensure that the client is authorised to create a subscription for the given account, to prevent attackers from creating subscriptions to analyse the pattern of logs.
+The signature is used to ensure that the client is authorised to create a subscription for the given account.
+This
+prevents attackers from creating subscriptions to analyse the pattern of logs.

-Each time the host requests the enclave to ingest a new block, the enclave includes a mapping of logs subscription IDs to the associated logs as a field in the block submission response.
-To achieve this, the enclave extracts all the logs from the block's transactions, then creates a mapping from each subscription ID to the logs that subscription should receive, defined as the overlap between those matching the `LogSubscription.Filter` and those passing the relevancy test (based on the user address in `LogSubscription.Account`) for that subscription.
-For each subscription ID, the list of logs is encrypted with the viewing key corresponding to the `LogSubscription.Account`.
+Each time the host sends the enclave a new block to ingest, the enclave responds with a block submission response.
+We will extend this response to include a mapping from each subscription ID to the associated logs.
+To achieve this, the enclave extracts all the logs from the block's transactions, then creates a mapping from each subscription ID to the set of logs that subscription should receive.
+This set is defined on a per-subscription basis as the overlap between those matching the `LogSubscription.Filter` and those passing the relevancy test (based on the user address in `LogSubscription.Account`) for that subscription.
+For each subscription ID, the set of logs is encrypted with the viewing key corresponding to the `LogSubscription.Account`.

 Logs are also included in transaction receipts.
-The enclave filters these logs to only include those that pass the relevancy test (using the transaction's sender as the user address).
+Whenever the host requests a transaction receipt, the enclave filters out the receipt's logs to only include those that pass the relevancy test (using the transaction's sender as the user address).

+// TODO - Explain that the add subscription params are encrypted

+// TODO - Talk about inclusion of historical logs

 #### Obscuro host